 Feature film Paths, for which he composed music, had a world premiere at 2017 Berlinale and was nominated for the Teddy Award.

-In 2018 Matija scored a korean feature film “House of Hummingbird”, which had a world premiere at the Busan International Film Festival 2018 in the “New Currents” Section and won there the KNN Audience Award and NETPAC Award.
-The film will have it's european premiere at Berlinale International Film Festival 2019 in the Generation section.
+In 2018 Matija scored a Korean feature film “House of Hummingbird”, which had a world premiere at the Busan International Film Festival 2018 in the “New Currents” Section and won there the KNN Audience Award and NETPAC Award.
+The film had it's European premiere at Berlinale International Film Festival 2019 and won the Grand Prix in the Generation 14plus section for the Best Film.

-He is a member of The European Film Academy.
+He is a member of The European Film Academy and a 2018 Berlinale Talents fellow.

 He lives and works in Berlin.